alexeistepanovv/Steam-Scraper/README.md

 - `pandas`: For data manipulation and analysis.
 - `numpy`: For numerical operations.

-Additional libraries and tools used in this project are detailed within the code documentation.

 ## File Descriptions
 - `module_scraper.py`: Core module containing the functions for web scraping, data handling, and making HTTP requests.
 - `script_scraper_steam.py`: Script for scraping data from Steam using functions from `module_scraper.py`.